jronallo/iiif-workshop/workshop/image/image-creation.md

 <!-- #todo:0 Anything else to say about TIF performance? -->

 <!-- #todo:0 What about other image formats? -->

+## Questions

+- How are you currently creating access derivative images?
+-

 ## JPEG2000